Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 | project TimeGenerated, RawData
 | order by TimeGenerated desc
 ```
-✅ Expected: No new entries after containment timestamp.
+✅ If no new entries appear after the containment timestamp — recovery confirmed.
+Any entries after that mean the attacker found another path and I need to re-investigate.

 ---

 ## 📝 Post-Incident Review

-### Key Findings
+### What I Found
-- The vulnerable endpoint was publicly reachable with **no authentication** — internal tools must never be exposed without access controls
+- The `/internal/` endpoint had no authentication and was publicly reachable — I should have added access controls from the start
-- Apache access logs provided **complete forensic evidence** to reconstruct the full 7-stage attack chain
+- Apache logs alone gave me everything I needed to reconstruct the full attack — no additional tooling required
-- The analytics rule triggered **within 5 minutes** of the first attack — detection was effective
+- My analytics rule triggered within 5 minutes of the first attack — the detection timing worked well
-- Alert grouping consolidated **82 events into 1 incident** — preventing alert fatigue
+- The 24-hour alert grouping turned 82 separate alerts into 1 incident — much easier to work with
-- A real-world attacker found and exploited the endpoint **within days** of exposure — confirming that any vulnerable public-facing service will be attacked
+- The real-world attacker showed up within days — confirmed that any exposed vulnerable endpoint gets found and exploited quickly

-### Recommendations
+### What I Would Do Differently
-- Deploy a **Web Application Firewall (WAF)** to block injection patterns before they reach the application
+- Deploy a WAF to block injection patterns before they reach the application
-- Enforce **authentication** on all internal/admin endpoints
+- Add authentication to `/internal/` from day one — it should never have been publicly accessible
-- Add **automated vulnerability scanning** (e.g. Nessus) before deployment
+- Run automated vulnerability scanning (e.g. Nessus) before exposing any app — would have caught this immediately
-- **Ban `shell_exec()`** in secure coding standards unless strictly controlled
+- Avoid `shell_exec()` and use PHP native functions like `scandir()` instead — same result, no OS command risk
-- Retain the **NSG block rule** for 103.168.66.101 permanently
+- Keep the NSG block on 103.168.66.101 permanently — no reason to ever let that IP back in